 It doesn’t feel like a cookie-cutter hotel where all rooms look the same and are heavily branded, no staff hovering over you but your apartment still gets serviced daily.

-And as most Meriton Luxury Apartments are centrally located, you can do some quick food shopping and utilise their very modern kitchens in order to have that ‘living-like-a-local’ feel.
+And as most Meriton Suites are centrally located, you can do some quick food shopping and utilise their very modern kitchens in order to have that ‘living-like-a-local’ feel.

-Unique experiences are one of the buzz words in today’s travel trends, and staying in a Meriton Luxury Apartment surely gives a one of a kind experience of making you feel like a local or a staycationer, and not a tourist.
+Unique experiences are one of the buzz words in today’s travel trends, and staying in a Meriton Suites surely gives a one of a kind experience of making you feel like a local or a staycationer, and not a tourist.

 In Sydney alone, Meriton has 13 properties: in the CBD- Cambell Street, Kent Street, Pitt Street and World Tower.
 Eastern Suburbs – Bondi Junction, Waterloo, Zetland.
 Parramatta – Church Street, George Street.